neondatabase/website/content/docs/guides/schema-diff-tutorial.md

         "person_pkey" PRIMARY KEY, btree (id)
         "person_email_key" UNIQUE CONSTRAINT, btree (email)
     ```

+You can do the same thing for your `dev/jordan` branch and get identical results.

 ### Step 3: Update schema on a dev branch